velartrill/velartrill.github.io/orig/conspirators.md

 I'm on high alert, but we pass homes, apartment blocks, restaurants, shops, and a shrill-voiced dowager beating a slave in the middle of the street without incident.
 "No black-windowed coach?"
 I ask Lena.
 "Normally this is the part where I get manhandled by goons and dragged halfway across the city in handcuffs and a blindfold."

-"Well, I was just going to show you the way to the safehouse," he replies, "but if you'd prefer to be manhandled~"
+"Well, I was just going to show you the way to the safehouse," he replies, "but if you'd prefer to be handcuffed and manhandled~"

 I clear my throat, reddening. "…just like that?
 You're trusting me with your secrets already?"